leond3/imbored/README.md

 # im bored
-yup that is pretty much it
+yup that is pretty much it.

 source code in "bot.js" file